Skip to main content

 The paper records completed by the healthcare professionals are stored for eight years by Crisis and then securely destroyed following NHS guidelines.

 Crisis also undertakes research to better understand homelessness and improve our services.
 Crisis are usually the Data Controller for research studies.
 This means that we will decide how your personal information is created, collected, used, shared, archived and deleted (processed).
 When we do this, we will ensure that we collect only what is necessary for the project and that you have agreed to this.
-If any other organisation makes decisions about your information, this will be made clear in the participant information sheet provided to you.
+If any other organisation makes decisions about your information, this will be made clear in the participant information sheet provided.
 For more information, please read our research privacy notice.

 Children and young people under 18